Cameron Crowe: Joni Mitchell biopic

 In 2023, it was announced that Crowe and singer-songwriter Joni Mitchell had been secretly working on a film of her life story to be directed by Crowe.
 On August 18, 2025, it was reported that Anya Taylor-Joy and Meryl Streep would portray younger and older versions of Mitchell.

+The Uncool

+On 28 October 2025, Crowe published a memoir titled The Uncool with Avid Reader Press.
+The book focuses on Crowe's teenage adventures as a Rolling Stone writer/editor.
+The title of the book comes from a contemporaneous rock critic, Lester Bangs, whom Crowe greatly admired.
+Crowe says Bangs cautioned him one day, saying, “We’re from (expletive) San Diego.
+We’re uncool!”

 Unrealized projects

 After Singles was released, Warner Bros.
 Television tried to turn the film into a television series, but Crowe turned it down.

-In 1997, it was reported that Crowe was in talks to direct a biopic about Phil Spector, with Tom Cruise in talks to portray him.
+In 1997, it was reported that Crowe was in talks to direct a biopic about Phil Spector, with Tom Cruise in discussions to portray him.
 The film was to have been distributed by Universal Pictures.
 Crowe said in 2005 that the film was unlikely to be made due to Spector's murder of Lana Clarkson.
 It has also been said that the film was never made due to the failure of finding a third act to the story.

-Crowe also attempted to make a biopic about Marvin Gaye titled My Name is Marvin.
+Crowe also attempted to make a biopic about Marvin Gaye titled My Name Is Marvin.
 That project fell apart in 2010 due to casting and budget issues.